 You may want to read more about our recommendation on CV Design.

 CV Font – Keep a simple font – Arial, Helvetica, Tahoma, Time Roman are some examples – Avoid “handwriting” fonts.
-A font size of 10,11,12 is most suitable, a font size of 11 and 12 being best.
+A font size of 10,11,12 is most suitable.
 Keep the standard font size for all text.
-Titles and headings can be a font size higher.
+Titles and headings can be a couple of larger font sizes.

 Bullet Points - It is good to be brief and incorporate bullet points or numbering in your job responsibilities.
 One bullet point per line is perfect (two lines max).
 Keep 8 to 10 points per responsibility.
 Highlight keywords specific to your role.
 Words like "balance sheet" or "financial analysis" for accounting roles and "targets", or "sales figures" for sales roles, etc. – Avoid bunching your responsibilities into a paragraph – it makes it look “too much text”.